remix-run/react-router/packages/react-router/docs/guides/blocked-updates.md

 }}/>
 ```

-This means that given a component that blocks updates, you can easily pass the `location` as a prop to a component the following ways:
+This means that given a component that blocks updates, you can easily pass it the `location` as a prop in the following ways:

 ```js
 // the Blocker is a "pure" component, so it will only